 Infection seveity varies by initial community structure.
 After challenging the mice with C. difficile, we looked at the effect of the community variation on the outcome from the C. difficile infection.
 We followed the mice for signs of disease as well as C. difficile colonization and toxin production for 10 days post challenge.
 Some mice were not initally colonized on the day after C. difficile challenge but became colonized with a few days post challenge (SUPP FIG?).
-A subset of mice, all that recieved their comunity from one of 6 donors, suffered from severe disease, which became highly colonized one day post challenge and moribund within 3 days post challenge.
+A subset of mice, all that received their comunity from one of 6 donors, suffered from severe disease, which became highly colonized one day post challenge and moribund within 3 days post challenge.
 The remaining mice, except for one cage, maintained C. difficile colonization through the end of the experiment (Figure 2).
-After the mice were humanely euthanised at the endpoint, day 10 post challenge or earlier if they became moribund, their cecal tissue was collected and scored for histological signs of disease and fecal samples were assayed for toxin (Figure 3).
+After the mice were euthanized at day 10 post challenge or earlier if they became moribund, their cecal tissue was collected and scored for histological signs of disease and fecal samples were assayed for toxin (Figure 3).
 Overall, there was greater toxin activity detected in the stool of the moribund mice (P = 0.003).
 However, when looking at each group of mice, we saw there was a range in toxin activity for both the mice with non-severe disease and severe disease (Figure 3A).
 Some donor groups that maintained colonization without severe disease had similarlly high activity levels as was detected in the mice with severe disease.
 Additionally, some mice with severe disease did not have toxin activity detected in their stool.
-These oberserved variations in toxin activity and relation to disease severity have been previously characterized (11).
+These observed variations in toxin activity and relation to disease severity have been previously characterized (11).
 Next we examined the cecal tissue for histopathological damage.
 For mice with severe disease, we observed high levels of epithelial damage, tissue edema and inflammation (Figure SXXXX), similar to previously reported histopathologic findings for C. difficile ribotype 027 (13).
 As observed with toxin activity, the mice with severe disease had higher histopathologic scores than the mice with non-severe disease (P = 3.0e-9).
 However, unlike the toxin activity, all moribund mice had consistently high histopathologic scores.
 The mice which maintained persistent population size, we saw a range in tissue damage from no signs of disease to nearly the same level as the mice with severe disease, which grouped by community donor.
 Together, the toxin activity, histopathologic score, and moribundity showed variation across the donors but were largely consistent within each group of mice recieving the same human donor fecal community.